Italbytz/spm-ports-common/README.md

-# ExplicitArchitecture
+# CommonPorts

-A set of helpful interfaces to use with Explicit Architecture.
+A set of helpful ports to use with Hexagonal Architecture.

 ## Installation